ppmfaang/Delta-demo/README.md

 # Delta-demo
-This is my first interaction with Git and GitHub
+This is my first interaction with Git and GitHub.